 Tracking the market for stem cell research products is a complex undertaking.
-The market is quickly-evolving, the science is rapidly accelerating, and the regulatory space is growing more and more complex.
+The stem cell industry is quickly evolving, the science is rapidly accelerating, and the regulatory space is growing more and more complex.

-Designed for stem cell executives and investors, this landmark report presents 21 killer metrics you can use for tracking the stem cell products industry, including rates of scientific publications, grants, clinical trials, patents, price-per-click (PPC) costs for stem cell terms, top hashtags, top influencers, and more.
+Designed for stem cell executives and investors, this landmark report presents 21 killer metrics you can use for tracking the stem cell products industry, including rates of scientific publications, grants, clinical trials, patents, price-per-click (PPC) costs for stem cell terms, top hashtags, and top influencers.

 - Embryonic stem cells, derived from blastocysts

 - Perinatal stem cells, obtained during the period immediately before and after birth

 - Adult stem cells, found in adult tissues

 - Induced pluripotent stem cells, produced by genetically reprogramming adult cells